Rasheeda: 2007–2009: Dat Type of Gurl and Certified Hot Chick

 On June 19, 2007, Rasheeda released her fourth album, Dat Type of Gurl.
 The album gained much success due to the success of her first single from the album "Got That Good (My Bubble Gum)", originally featured on GA Peach.
 Rasheeda reprised some of her earlier works from GA Peach, and many of her old tracks were updated with remixes and samples.
 In 2007, Rasheeda was featured on Mims single "Like This".
 Around this time, she formed a hip hop/R&B duo Peach Candy with R&B singer-songwriter Kandi Burruss.
 In the summer of 2009, D-Lo Entertainment partnered with independent record label Block Starz Music to release Rasheeda's debut mixtape Certified.
 On August 18, 2009, Rasheeda released her fifth album Certified Hot Chick.
 She later started releasing her Boss Bitch Music series mixtapes.

 2012–present: Boss Chick Music

-On June 18, 2012, she released her sixth album Boss Chick Music, which was released through Google Play and her label D-Lo Entertainment, and promoted on the tenth season of Bad Girls Club: Atlanta and Love & Hip Hop: Atlanta.
+On June 18, 2012, she released her sixth album Boss Chick Music, which was released through Block Starz Music/Google Play and her label D-Lo Entertainment, and promoted on the tenth season of Bad Girls Club: Atlanta and Love & Hip Hop: Atlanta.
 Her first single from the album was entitled "Marry Me" and her second single was "Legs to the Moon", both of which were followed by a music video.
 In 2013, during the second season of Love & Hip Hop: Atlanta, Rasheeda shot a music video for "Hit It From The Back".
 In 2015, Rasheeda released a new song on the fourth season of Love & Hip Hop: Atlanta titled, "I Meant It", reporting that the album for the song could be her final release.